 Presumed Wood Thrush in nocturnal migration (3.30am, Sep, PA).

-Some presumed Rose-breasted Grosbeak calls sound very similar, but with about half the degree of modulation of the Wood Thrush call (Oct, PA).
+Some presumed (see Evans and O'Brien) Rose-breasted Grosbeak calls sound very similar, but with about half the degree of modulation of the Wood Thrush call, but note that any of the thrushes can make similar modulated calls, so the identity is uncertain.
+(Oct, PA).

 Calls are given by American Robins in flight during the day, but robins are not generally heard during nocturnal migration, except along the coast (Jan, PA).